Chinese mythology: Buddhist influences

 Buddhism was historically introduced to China, probably in the first century CE, accompanied by the import of various ideas about deities and supernatural beings including Kṣitigarbha who was renamed Dizang. the Four Heavenly Kings, the main Buddha himself Shakyamuni Buddha (釋迦牟尼佛, Shìjiāmóunífó), Avalokiteśvara who after a few centuries metamorphosized into Guanyin (also Kuanyin) a bodhisattva of compassion, and Hotei the Laughing Buddha.
 New Buddhist material continued to enter China, with a big spike in the Tang dynasty, when the monk Xuanzang brought over 600 texts from India.
 Over time, Guanyin also became a Daoist immortal and was the subject of much mythology.

 Guanyin

 Guanyin is also known as Kwan Yin, Guanshiyin, the Goddess of Mercy and many other names.
 The mythology around Guanyin is two-fold, one based on the Avalokitasvara/Avalokiteśvara tradition from India and one based on an alleged Chinese young woman's life, as appears in the legend of Miaoshan.
 Guanyin is worshiped as a goddess, yet has a most impressive mythological résumé.
 Many myths and legends exist about Guan Yin.
 In all of them she is exceptionally compassionate.

 Kṣitigarbha

 Kṣitigarbha was a Buddhist deity from the area of India who was renamed Dizang, In China.
-He usually appears as Usually depicted as a monk with a halo around his shaved head, he carries a staff to force open the gates of hell and a wish-fulfilling jewel to light up the darkness.
+He usually appears as a monk with a halo around his shaved head, he carries a staff to force open the gates of hell and a wish-fulfilling jewel to light up the darkness.